 In the School of Life Sciences a referencing system called the Harvard System is most commonly used.
-The Library produces a guide on how this works.
+The Library produces a guide on how the Brookes Harvard system works (PDF).

 If your Module Leader requires you to use a different referencing system you should be made aware of this.